Kegbird/rust_exercises/README.md

 # Rust exercies

-These exercises comes from the book "The Rust Programming Language".
+These exercises and tests come from the book "The Rust Programming Language": I will use this repository to keep track of what I learn of rust.